wladimir-computin/FimiX8-SDFG/README.md

  9. Camera reads the firmware file during the next boot.
  10. Camera checks if ``fr_firmware.bin`` is correctly formatted and if the CRC32 checksum is correct.
  11. Camera unpacks all firmware images into the ``/fr_update`` subdirectory.
  12. Camera runs code to flash each part of the firmware individually.
-This takes a while an the drone is blinking and beeping wildly.
+This takes a while and the drone is blinking and beeping wildly.
+ 13. Camera deletes ``fr_firmware.bin`` file and the ``/fr_update`` directory.
- 13. Progress is written into ``fr_update.log`` file, which can be read after the drone restarted.
+ 14. Progress is written into ``fr_update.log`` file, which can be read after the drone restarted.

 ## Tutorial